WoutProvost/simultaneous-decision-and-response/thesis/articles.md

 ### **Collective object collection:**
 In the aggregation experiments, the task was to gather small objects in a single cluster starting from a situation where they were all randomly scattered in an arena. (p.6)

 Interference is a critical issue in swarm robotics, in particular in foraging experiments where there is a spatial bottleneck at the predefined “home” region where the collected objects must be delivered.
 When two robots find themselves within sensing distance of one another, they will execute obstacle avoidance maneuvers.
-Because this behavior takes time, interference decreases robots’ efficiency. (p.7)
+Because this behaviour takes time, interference decreases robots’ efficiency. (p.7)

 ### **Discussion:**
-In order to construct a description of the behavior of a swarm, we do not need to know the exact trajectories of every robot; instead, we derive a model that governs the dynamics of the aggregate, or average, swarm behavior.
+In order to construct a description of the behaviour of a swarm, we do not need to know the exact trajectories of every robot; instead, we derive a model that governs the dynamics of the aggregate, or average, swarm behaviour.
 First, we assume that robot’s actions are largely independent of one another (dilute limit), and the transition rates can be represented by aggregate quantities that are spatially uniform and independent of individual robots or their trajectories.
 Second, up to date we considered exclusively nonspatial metrics for evaluating collective swarm performance.
 As long as detection areas do not overlap between the objects placed in the arena and the metric does not specifically address spatiality, these assumptions are correct.
 Third, we assumed that modeled robots have perfectly centered, uniform, and precise range of detection for each object they may encounter in the arena.
 Fourth, modeled robots are characterized by a set of parameters, each of them representing the mean value of some real robot feature: mean speed, mean duration for performing a certain maneuver, and so on.
-Fifth, further difficulties may arise due to behavioral granularity captured in the models.
+Fifth, further difficulties may arise due to behavioural granularity captured in the models.
 Certain controllers can be approximated by a FSA, though certain routines (p.8)

 ### **Conclusion:**
-The behavior of each robot is inherently probabilistic in nature and often not completely predictable, and its future state depends only on its present state.
+The behaviour of each robot is inherently probabilistic in nature and often not completely predictable, and its future state depends only on its present state.
 Rate Equations describe how the average collective system properties change in time.
 These equations can be easily written down from the details of the individual robot controller.
-Analysis yields important insights into the system, such as what are the important parameters that determine the behavior, how to optimize swarm performance, etc. (p.9)
+Analysis yields important insights into the system, such as what are the important parameters that determine the behaviour, how to optimize swarm performance, etc. (p.9)

 # 3. Swarm robotics: a review from the swarm engineering perspective

 ### **What is 'Swarm Robotics'?**
 “A novel approach to the coordination of large numbers of robots.”
-“The study of how large numbers of relatively simple physically embodied agents can be designed such that a desired collective behavior emerges from the local interactions among agents and between the agents and the environment.” - Sahin (p.1)
+“The study of how large numbers of relatively simple physically embodied agents can be designed such that a desired collective behaviour emerges from the local interactions among agents and between the agents and the environment.” - Sahin (p.1)

-The behavior of groups of social animals appear to be robust, scalable, and flexible.
+The behaviour of groups of social animals appear to be robust, scalable, and flexible.
 - Robustness: the ability to cope with the loss of individuals.
 Redundancy and the absence of a leader.
 - Scalability: the ability to perform well with different group sizes.
 Local sensing and communication instead of global.
 - Flexibility: the ability to cope with a broad spectrum of different environments and tasks. (p.2)